I am a reader, not because I don’t have a life, but because I choose to have many.

 This is an unusual and very specific book and obviously you must understand Afrikaans to even think of reading it.

 Pay heed to the delightful name: Gespreksgenoot – ‘n Brieweboek (Companion – A Letters Book).
-What surprised me most was how the letters capture the time, a specific period, and the Afrikaans literary world which because of the politics of the country, was all-important at the time.
+What surprised me most was how the letters capture the time, a specific period, and the Afrikaans literary world which because of the politics of the country, was all-important.

 Because I wasn’t part of that world yet knew about the people and read some of the books while writing about the arts and interviewed Elize Botha at a specific time, it’s been an amazing read.